(A) A video lottery license may be suspended or revoked as set forth in this rule:

 (C) When required to do so by the Administrative Procedure Act, the director shall afford a hearing to a video lottery sales agent affected by an order to suspend or revoke a video lottery license.
 Such hearings shall be conducted by the director or a hearing examiner designated by the director and shall comply with the requirements for adjudication hearings set out in the Administrative Procedure Act.
 The requirement of the Administrative Procedure Act that adjudication hearings be afforded prior to a final decision by the director to suspend or revoke a video lottery license may be waived under circumstances such as non-payment of funds owed by a video sales lottery agent, or for reasons related to the public safety, convenience or trust which require immediate action.
 Further, as necessary for reasons related to public safety, convenience or trust which require immediate action, the director may order the immediate and indefinite disabling of all or a portion of the video lottery operations and/or removal of video lottery equipment at a video lottery sales agent's video lottery facility.
 The director, however, must continue to comply with the requirements of the Administrative Procedure Act in affording the video lottery agent a subsequent opportunity for an adjudication hearing.

-(D) If a video lottery sales agent's video lottery license is revoked, a video lottery agent may reapply, but any subsequent application shall require submission of a new application and payment of a separate application fee and licensing fee, as applicable, and shall only be submitted after any waiting period for reapplication, if any, established by the director, has expired.
+(D) If a video lottery sales agent's video lottery license is revoked, a video lottery sales agent may reapply, but any subsequent application shall require submission of a new application and payment of a new licensing fee, and shall only be submitted after any waiting period for reapplication, if any, established by the director, has expired.